The Clash Hits Back: Background

-The best of album is sequenced to copy the set played by the band at the Brixton Fair Deal (now the academy) on 10 July 1982, rounded out with big numbers that failed to make the set that night.
+The best of album is sequenced to copy the set played by the band at the Brixton Fair Deal on 10 July 1982, rounded out with big numbers that failed to make the set that night.

 The Fair Deal was a special venue for the Clash, Paul Simonon told the Guardian, because of the memories it held as the cinema he and Mick Jones went to as children.
 "It's actually where I saw my first ever pop show", Simonon said.
 "We all turned up as 10-year-olds, and they said: 'Right, boys and girls, we've got a special surprise for you—we're not going to show you a film!'
 So everyone was: 'Booooo.'
 'No. we've got a special surprise—we have Sandie Shaw!'
 And Sandie Shaw came on, and she was going on about not having any shoes.
 So we had an hour set from her, and that was my first pop concert."

 The actual set the band played that evening has the song "Bankrobber" as the fifth tune, not the eighth.
 This is verified by audience recordings from the show.
 The band entered the stage to the sound of "La Resa Dei Conti (For A Few Dollars More)" by Ennio Morricone.